Francisco Morazán: First term, 1830–1834

 In March 1832, another conflict erupted in El Salvador.
 Chief of State, José María Cornejo had rebelled against some federal decrees, which prompted President Morazán to act.
-The commander in chief at the head of the Federal Troops marched on to El Salvador where they beat Cornejo's State Army on March 14.
-On the 28 of the same month, Morazán had occupied San Salvador.
+The commander in chief at the head of the Federal Troops marched on to El Salvador, where they defeated Cornejo's State Army on March 14.
+On the 28th of the same month, Morazán had occupied San Salvador.
 From that point forward, rumors about the need to reform the constitution began.

-Second term, 1834–38
+Second term, 1834–1838

 In 1834 at the request of Governor, Mariano Galvez, the General moved the capital city to Sonsonate and later to San Salvador.
 The same year, the first four years of Francisco Morazán's presidency had ended.
 According to the constitution, elections needed to be held in order to elect the next president of the Republic.
 Moderate, José Cecilio del Valle ran against the incumbent president; for this reason, General Francisco Morazán deposited the presidency on General Gregorio Salazar, so the federal congress could verify the fairness of the election.

 When all the votes were counted, José del Valle had defeated Francisco Morazán.
 The Federal elections showed strong popular opposition to liberal reforms.
 Valle, however, died before taking office.
 Most historians agree that had he lived, he might have brought conciliation and harmony between the opposing forces (Liberals and Conservatives).
 On June 2, the Federal Congress called for new elections, which were won by Francisco Morazán.
-On February 14, 1835.
-General Morazán, was sworn as president for a second term.
+On February 14, 1835, General Morazán, was sworn as president for a second term.

 End of the federation

 In February 1837 there occurred in Central America a series of events that ignited a revolution that culminated with the fall of the Federation.
 An epidemic of cholera scourged Guatemala leaving approximately 1000 people dead and 3000 infected with the bacteria.
 The epidemic struck especially the poor and the Indians in the highlands of the state.
 At the time when it appeared, the Indians of the district of Mita, influenced by their priests, were much perturbed over the system of trial by jury (incomprehensible to them) which was being introduced.
 The disease spread rapidly and the government of Mariano Galvez, hoping to alleviate the situation, dispatched the available physicians, medical students and remedies for distribution.
 But these measures were of little help because the Indians continued to die.

-The church viewed this as an opportunity to strike back at the liberal government of Mariano Galvez.
+The church viewed this as an opportunity to strike back at the liberal government of Mariano Gálvez.
 The local priests spread the rumor that the government had poisoned the rivers and streams for the purpose of wiping out the indigenous population, and repopulating it with foreigners.
 In proof, they pointed to a recent grant of territory in Vera Paz made to a British colonization company.
 A cry was then raised by the frantic Indians against their supposed murderers.
 As the cholera continued to spread the Indians took to arms, killed whites and liberals, burned their houses, and prepared to confront Galvez's government.